A2Amir/NLP-and-Pipelines/README.md

   <img src="/imgs/3.PNG" alt="" width="400" height="300" >
  </p>

-the question is,how do we come up with a representation for text data that we can use as features for modeling?
+The question is,how do we come up with a representation for text data that we can use as features for modeling?
 The answer depends on what kind of model you're using and what task you're trying to accomplish.

 * If you want to use a graph based model to extract insights, you may want to represent your words as symbolic nodes with relationships between them like WordNet.